kubernetes/enhancements/keps/sig-scheduling/5721-semver-operators/README.md

 ```
 #### Story 3 — Container Runtime version based scheduling for sensitive pods

-As a cluster operator, I want to deploy critical workload that utilizes Linux Usernamespaces, however I still have nodes in the cluster that runs containerd version v1.6 that does not support Linux usernamespaces, I want to make sure that the workload will only be deployed on containerd version greater than v2.0.0
+As a cluster operator, I want to deploy a critical workload that utilizes Linux Usernamespaces.
+However, I still have nodes in the cluster that run containerd version v1.6 that does not support Linux usernamespaces.
+I want to make sure that the workload will only be deployed on containerd version greater than v2.0.0

 ```yaml
 apiVersion: v1